 What do I need to make a valid claim?

 In order to make a valid claim for compensation, you need to prove that someone else was responsible for the faulty clutch.
 This could be either the vehicle’s manufacturer, or the mechanic who carried out repairs on your vehicle.

 You are strongly advised to work with a qualified solicitor to gather enough evidence to build a strong case.
 It will be necessary to present your solicitor with any documents pertaining to the vehicle’s purchase, as well as any service records for work carried out on it.
 These documents, coupled with police and medical reports, will be attached to your compensation claim.

 Due to the intricate complexities and legalities involved, it is inadvisable to pursue a compensation claim on your own.
 You will need the services of a personal injury solicitor and we at Accident Advice Helpline have a large team of specialists experienced in dealing with such claims.

-Contact us today by completing our online form or contacting our 24-hour helpline, and let us assist you to receive maximum compensation.
+Contact us today by completing our online form or contacting our 24-hour helpline on 0800 689 0500 or 0333 500 0993 from a mobile, and let us assist you to receive maximum compensation.